Family research in Minori, Campania, Italy

 S. GENNARO – Via Villamena

-For our experience, if you plan to come here to visit Minori, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Minori we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 1. hello